gizmo4487/tetrio-chat/README.md

 ## How to run
 First, place the "resources" folder in the same directory as the script.
 Then, simply paste your TETR.IO token into a file called "token.txt" and run!

-**Note**: If you frequently keep getting disconnected, try using Python 3.8 from the Microsoft Store.
+**Note**: If you frequently keep getting disconnected, make sure that the "websocket-client" module is installed.

 **Attention:** Upon joining a room, you will be placed into spectator mode. **THIS PROGRAM DOES NOT--AND WILL NEVER--SUPPORT ACTUAL GAMEPLAY.
 TETR.IO has server-side anti-cheat.
 You have been warned.**